Ombudsman and Senior Leadership Team

 Mary leads our work in dispute resolution.
 Her teams of experienced Dispute Resolution Officers resolve complaints through conciliation and investigation.

-Mary previously worked in health, higher education and in investigation and management of complaints at the Australian Health Practitioner Regulation Agency.
-She has participated in professional standards regulation for over 30 years as a decision maker, board member and chair.
+Mary previously worked in the health industry, and in a complaint handling role at the Australian Health Practitioner Regulation Agency.
+She has also participated in professional standards regulation for over 30 years as a decision maker, board member and chair.

 Assistant Ombudsman, Improvement, Policy and Reporting

-Belinda leads our work on reporting, data analysis, improvement and knowledge, policy analysis, and systemic issues investigations.
-She also leads communications, member and community services, strategy and regulatory affairs.
+Belinda leads our work on data reporting, improvement and knowledge, policy analysis, and systemic issues investigations.
+She also leads teams delivering communications and member engagement, outreach, strategy and regulatory affairs.

-Belinda previously held senior roles at the Australian Securities and Investments Commission, the Australian Competition and Consumer Commission, and the Australian Energy Regulator where she led investigation, litigation, and market performance teams.
-She has practised law in the areas of corporations and consumer law and has more than 15 years of experience investigating corporate and market misconduct.
+Previously, Belinda held senior roles at ASIC, the ACCC, and the Australian Energy Regulator where she led investigation, litigation, and market performance teams.
+She has 15 years of experience as a lawyer investigating corporate and market misconduct.

 General Manager People and Culture

-Gaye’s team provides the full People and Culture suite including learning and development, business partnering, employee experience, and equality, diversity and inclusion, and the design and execution of the People and Culture strategy for the TIO.
+Gaye’s group provides the full People and Culture suite including learning and development, business partnering, talent acquisition, equality, diversity, inclusion and wellbeing, and are responsible for the design and execution of the People and Culture strategy for the TIO.

-Gaye has significant experience across numerous industries and geographies and working in partnership with Boards, CEOs, executive teams, employees, and leading teams.
+Gaye has significant experience across numerous industries and geographies, as well as working in partnership with Boards, CEOs, executive teams, employees, and leading teams.
 Her focus is to ensure that organisational and workforce capacity, capability, safety, inclusive culture and relationships enable and support the achievement of strategic goals.

 Head of Legal

-Freyja leads a small legal team with responsibility for legal advice and compliance activities.
+Freyja leads a small legal team who are responsible for providing legal advice to the organisation, and compliance activities.

-She has experience in telecommunications regulatory advice, competition and consumer law, intellectual property, privacy, employment, and administrative law.
-Freyja was previously a Special Counsel in the IP, Technology and Regulatory team at Thomson Geer.
-She was recognised as In-House Counsel of the Year in the 2018 Law Institute Victoria awards.
+Freyja has experience in telecommunications regulatory advice, competition and consumer law, intellectual property, privacy, employment, and administrative law.
+She was previously a Special Counsel in the IP, Technology and Regulatory team at Thomson Geer, and was recognised as In-House Counsel of the Year in the 2019 Law Institute Victoria awards.